Quasi-geostrophic Rayleigh-B\'enard convection on the tilted $f$-plane: Introduction

 \section{Introduction}

 Buoyantly driven convection that is constrained by the Coriolis force is a ubiquitous phenomenon occurring within planetary and stellar interiors where it acts as the power source for sustaining large scale magnetic fields \citep{cJ11b,pR13,jmA15,kS25,dormyGAFD25}, and large scale zonal winds \citep{uC02,vasavada2005,mH05,yK20,mH22,jN24} and vortices \citep{aA2018,lS22}.
-Rotating convection is also thought to be an important source of turbulent mixing within the subsurface oceans of icy moons \citep{kS2019,Bire2020,pagnoscinICARUS2026}.
+Rotating convection is also thought to be an important source of turbulent mixing within the subsurface oceans of icy moons \citep{kS2019,Bire2020,pagnoscinICARUS2026}, where it controls the ice thickness~\citep{zengGRL2026}.
 Estimates of the non-dimensional parameters that characterise rotating turbulence are extreme \citep{gS11,kS2019}.
 Specifically, the bulk global scale Reynolds number measuring turbulent intensity is large,

 while the Ekman and bulk Rossby numbers measuring the importance of rotation are small,

 Here, $\Omega$ denotes the rotation rate, $H$ the domain height, $\nu$ the kinematic viscosity, and $U$ the characteristic flow speed.
 Evidently $E \ll Ro_H \ll 1$ implying the relative time ordering $\tau_\Omega \ll \tau_u \ll \tau_\nu$ for the rotation time $\tau_\Omega = (2\Omega)^{-1}$, the eddy turnover time $\tau_u = H/U$, and the viscous diffusion time $\tau_\nu= H^2/\nu$.
 In this regime of parameter space the fluid flow is dominated by geostrophy -- a pointwise balance between the Coriolis and pressure gradient forces.
 As an example, for the Earth’s outer core estimates suggest $Re_H = \textit{O}(10^8)$, $E = \textit{O}(10^{-15})$ and $Ro_H = \textit{O}(10^{-8})$ \citep{pR13}.
 Importantly, this parameter regime is far beyond the current investigative capabilities of laboratory experiments and direct numerical simulations (DNS) in both global spherical or local planar domains which remain limited to $E\gtrsim \textit{O}(10^{-8})$ and $Re_H\lesssim \textit{O}(10^4)$ (see the regime diagram in \citet{jmA15} or \citet{vanKan24}).